haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-glycan/index.md

 File menu -> Open -> select 2ZEX_l_u.pdb
 </a>

 First, let's check that the linkages are correct.
-You can isolate C1 and C4 atoms with the following commands:
+You can measure the distance between consecutive C1 and C4 atoms with the following command:

 <a class="prompt prompt-pymol">
-select c1, name C1 <br>
-select c4, name C4
+distance resi 1 and name C4, resi 2 and name C1
 </a>

+Then you will see a dashed line between the two atoms showing the distance.

-Alternatively, you can simply click on the atoms in the PyMOL window to select them.
+Alternatively, you can simply click on the atoms in the PyMOL window to inspect them.

 <a class="prompt prompt-question">Are all the C1 and C4 atoms located as expected?
 Are all of them involved in a glycosidic bond?</a>